-The Merrell Trail Glove 5 minimalist running shoe provides only what you need to confidently go fast, with strong and steady footsteps, on rugged technical trails.
-However, I must underscore that the Trail Glove 5 is a better choice for minimalist runners who enjoy moderate, not a lot (like the Altra Escalante’s) but just enough underfoot protection to provide a good soothing and smoothing of rocky, harsh, beat-up paths.
+The Merrell Trail Glove 5 barefoot running shoes provides only what you need to confidently go fast with strong and steady footsteps on rugged technical trails.
+I must underscore however that the Trail Glove 5 is a better choice for minimalist runners who prefer moderate cushioning, not as cushioned as the Altra Escalante’s, but just enough underfoot protection to provide a nice soothing n’ smoothing of rocky, harsh, beat-up paths.
 With that mentioned, if you want more ground-feel for the trails, you may be more interested in the Merrell Vapor Gloves here!

-Many functional highlights of the Trail Glove 5 include an anatomically-correct design that perfectly matches the silhouette of the human foot and doesn’t interfere with toe-splay.
-Out of that comes increases in foot strength as well as renewing and improving your foots role in tightening balance control when trail running.
+Many functional highlights of the Trail Glove 5 barefoot running shoes include an anatomically-correct design that perfectly matches the silhouette of the human foot and doesn’t interfere with toe-splay.
+Out of that comes increases in foot functional strength and renewing and improving your foots role in tightening balance when trail running.

-In my view, the Trail Glove 5 has all the right elements that’ll give your feet a strength boost, and your running form some polishing.
+In my view, the Merrell Trail Glove 5 barefoot running shoes really do have all the right elements that’ll give your feet a strength boost and your running form some polishing.
 Here’s more on why that is:

 The entire upper twists and flexes freely and adapts with the natural movements of the foot, especially when making quick changes in direction and sharp decent when trail running.

-The mesh upper also delivers enhanced breathability throughout.
-Not to mention, the traditional lacing system faithfully secures the upper around the foot, providing a resassuringly snug fit without any pressure points.
+The mesh upper also delivers enhanced breathability throughout, while the traditional lacing system faithfully secures the upper around the foot, providing a reassuringly snug fit without any pressure points.

-The Trail Glove 5 is propped up on a zero-drop (completely level) 3-mm thin, toothy rubber Vibram outsole that has multi-directional flex cuts and indented grooves, providing further flexibility.
-Its long-lasting durabilty also makes the Trail Glove 5 an excellent choice for heavy mileage on more technical surfaces.
+The Trail Glove 5 barefoot running shoes are propped up on a zero-drop (completely level), 3-mm thin, toothy rubber Vibram outsole that has multi-directional flex cuts and indented grooves which provides further flexibility.
+The outsole’s long-lasting durabilty also makes the Trail Glove 5 an excellent choice for heavy mileage on more technical surfaces.

 The underfoot is also armored with a TrailProtect™ rock plate which admirably protects the feet from stone bruising and contributes to a smooth, responsive ride when racing in the mountains.

-Despite appearing more beefy in protection, the Trail Glove 5s outsole gives a fast, light and nimble feel that lets you feel the ground very well, helping keep your forefoot strike in line while running.
+Despite appearing more beefy in protection, the Trail Glove 5’s outsole really gives a fast, light and nimble feel that lets you feel the ground very well, helping keep your forefoot strike safely inline while running.

 What’s the Shoe Good for?

-Ultimately, in the trail minimalist running world, the Merrell Trail Glove 5 is a multi-terrain, multi-award deserving minimalist running shoe that gets you well prepared to go as far and fast as you can and dominate any serious trail!
+Ultimately, in the trail minimalist running world, the Merrell Trail Glove 5 is a multi-terrain, multi-award deserving barefoot running shoe that can help clean up your running form, weaponize your feet and gets you prepared to go as far and fast as you want in dominating any serious trail!

 If you’re interested in learning more and getting your paws on a pair of the Merrell Trail Glove 5’s, you can do so here!